bestkit/bestkit/README.md

 # bestkit
 This project is taken from Pagekit.
-Since the official update is no longer being developed and shared with you under the name of Bestkit.
+Since the development of the project has been abandoned officially, this is shared with you by fans under the name of Bestkit.